Diogo Casimiro

-Diogo Casimiro da Silva Costa (born 14 December 1998) is a Portuguese professional footballer who plays as a right-back for Liga Portugal 2 club Portimonense.
+Diogo Casimiro da Silva Costa (born 14 December 1998) is a Portuguese professional footballer who plays as a right-back.

 Football career

 On 3 November 2018, Casimiro made his debut for Braga B in a 2018–19 LigaPro match against Famalicão.

 On 5 July 2023, Casimiro signed for Liga Portugal 2 side Oliveirense, his first youth club.

 On 13 June 2025, Casimiro joined Portimonense on a one-season deal.

 Personal life

 On 31 December 2020, Casimiro was diagnosed with Hodgkin lymphoma.
 While undergoing chemotherapy, an infection forced him into surgery and a four-day induced coma.
 He also underwent autologous stem-cell transplantation.
 Casimiro was able to make a full recovery, returning to training with Braga B in July 2022.